qa1k/prox-qa1k-theme/README.md

-<p align="center">A dark theme for the Proxmox Web UI,<br/> <i>inspired by Discord's color scheme.</i></p>

-<p align="center">Everything is dark, including the graphs, context menus and all in between!
-Eyes need not be fried.</p>
-The theme now runs its own JavaScript code which patches the colors for certain components (and charts).
-This approach is much better, and safer than what was used previously.

 ## Installation
 The installation is done via the CLI utility.
 Run the following commands on the PVE node serving the Web UI:  Clearing browser cache is necessary to see the changes.